yhannc/carsforsale/Readme.md

 	Applied to `one-make.ejs`. `CarMake` type should contain attibutes `itemscope` and
 	[`itemtype="http://schema.org/Organization/CarMake"`](http://schema.org/Organization)
-	It should contain the following properties:
+	It should contain the following property:

 		itemprop="name"
+	It may also contain the following property:

 		itemprop="description"
 - **CarModel**